 Wherever you are based, the University has committed that no member of staff is subjected to detrimental treatment in relation to their employment as a result of the impact of Covid-19.
 There is more information on this in our Covid policy statement for staff.

-National lockdown regulations
+National lockdown restrictions

 Working from home

-We appreciate that some of our staff will work remotely during the national lockdown period.
+We appreciate that the majority of our staff will work remotely during the national lockdown period.
 Our COPE Framework is designed to support you with this, including tips on identifying ways of working remotely that best suit you.
 We also have guidance on how to set up a work station, help using Kent IT services remotely and support with mental health.